-Arms control is an integrated part of Russia's military strategy: to advance its own military position while weakening that of its enemies.
-As a result, it is open to arms-control agreements that would entrench its military superiority in eastern Europe and prevent the technological gap between Russia and the West from growing.
+Russia is open to arms-control agreements that would limit Western military advantages and prevent the technological gap between Russia and the West from growing.
 This logic creates an opportunity for the West.

-If Europe engages in rearmament, enhances its militaries' combat-readiness and capacity to quickly conduct large-scale, sustainable deployments to eastern Europe, it will deprive Russia of its relative military superiority.
-Moscow will then be willing to talk on arms control.
+Europe needs to engage in rearmament - but only as part of a broader effort.
+Above all, Europeans should enhance their militaries' combat readiness and capacity to quickly conduct large-scale, sustainable deployments to eastern Europe.